Skip to Content

 • Sideswipe Collision: In a sideswipe collision, two vehicles traveling in the same direction collide along their sides.
 This can occur when one vehicle attempts to change lanes without noticing another vehicle.

-• Rollover Accident: Rollover accidents occur when a vehicle flips over onto its roof or side.
-This type of accident can be caused by factors such as high speed, sharp turns, or a vehicle's design.
+• Rollover Accident: Rollover accidents occur when a vehicle flips onto its roof or side.
+This accident can be caused by high speed, sharp turns, or a vehicle’s design.

-• Single-Vehicle Accident: These accidents involve only one vehicle and may result from factors like driver error, poor road conditions, or adverse weather.
+• Single-Vehicle Accident: These accidents involve only one vehicle and may result from driver error, poor road conditions, or adverse weather.

 • Multi-Vehicle Pileup: Multi-vehicle pileups involve three or more vehicles and often occur on highways, especially in adverse weather conditions.